Overview – Legal Sports Betting in Nebraska Today

 Casinos in Nebraska

 Nebraska is home to four casinos.
 The largest of which is the Niobara Ohiya Casino has over 400 Vegas-style slot machines and bingo.
 Nebraska is a huge state with a sparse population.
-If you do not want to drive all the way to one of these four casinos, you can also use the online casinos available at the sports betting sites we recommend.
+If you don’t want to drive, you can use the online sportsbook platforms that accept Nebraska bettors (these are not Nebraska-licensed), but real-money online casino gaming is not legal in Nebraska.

 - Niobrara Ohiya Casino